Cover-Up (2025 film)

 Cover-Up is a 2025 American documentary film produced and directed by Laura Poitras and Mark Obenhaus.
-It explores the investigative journalism career of Seymour Hersh, a Pulitzer Prize-winning journalist who covered the U.S. Army torture scandals during the Vietnam War and the Iraq War.
+It explores the investigative journalism career of Seymour Hersh, a Pulitzer Prize-winning journalist who covered the My Lai massacre during the Vietnam War and the Abu Ghraib torture scandal during the Iraq War, both committed by the U.S. Army.

-The film had its world premiere out of competition at the 82nd Venice International Film Festival on August 29, 2025.
+The film premiered out of competition at the 82nd Venice International Film Festival on August 29, 2025.
+It had a limited theatrical release in the U.S. on December 19 and began streaming globally on Netflix on December 26.